 Used for drainage under roadways, galvanised culverts can be cut into sections to create planters.
 Ask at your local building supply store or search online.
 With culverts, you control the size and height of your bed, more so than with troughs and tanks.
 Once you’ve located a suitable length of pipe, it will need to be cut into sections, and transported to your home.
 Easy to install and gives a contemporary vibe.

 19. Sheet metal

-Industrial-style, with a modern aesthetic, sheet metal begins life a natural steel colour, weathering to a gorgeous rusty patina over time.
+It’s industrial-style, with a modern aesthetic.
+Sheet metal begins life a natural steel colour, weathering to a gorgeous rusty patina over time.
 It comes in sheets around ¼ inch thick, giving it a slim profile rather than a bulky perimeter, and the sheets are simply shaped as desired.
 The good thing about sheet metal is it adds heat to the soil, so can be helpful when plants needed added heat to thrive.

 Great as a permanent addition to your garden, these can be constructed by yourself, though usually a masonry crew is hired.

 If you’re on the hunt for some more edging inspiration, we’ve put over 50 different garden edging ideas together for you to check out as well.

 22. Rock and stone

 Using these materials you can easily DIY a raised garden bed that has a casual, cottage-garden style.
 These are not permanent, as they are not mortared into place.
 Small boulders or large cobbles are merely stacked as desired.

 You can construct a frame out of freely available materials such as logs or twigs, as seen below.
 Some DIYers have constructed a raised bed out of bales of hay or straw.
 It’s simply piled them into the desired configuration and filled with layers of soil and compost.
 This provides up to a year of use as the straw decomposes, so you’ll need to replace the bales annually.